+The parties may be accompanied by their Advisors in all meetings and interviews at which the party is entitled to be present, including intake and interviews.
 Advisors should help the Parties to prepare for each meeting and are expected to advise ethically, with integrity, and in good faith.
 Advisors who are not witnesses may not provide testimony or speak on behalf of their advisee unless given specific permission to do so.

-The Parties are expected to ask and respond to questions on their own behalf through the Resolution Process.
+The Parties are expected to ask and respond to questions on their behalf through the Resolution Process.
 Although the Advisor generally may not speak on behalf of their advisee, the Advisor may consult with their advisee, either privately as needed, or by conferring or passing notes during any Resolution Process meeting or interview.

 Advisors must copy their Party in all communications with LR's Title IX Team, including the Title IX Coordinator.
 LR's Title IX Team will not communicate with Advisors who fail to do so.
-Parties must be present with their Advisors for any and all meetings with LR's Title IX Team.
+Parties must be present with their advisors at all meetings with LR's Title IX Team.
 Advisors are prohibited from meeting with LR Title IX Team members without their party present.